Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Removes an unnecessary query relating to breadcrumb generation on the homepage.
+* Removes an unnecessary query relating to breadcrumb schema generation on the homepage.

 #### Bugfixes

-* Adds `x.com` as a possible domain for the Twitter validation in our FTC social profiles settings.
+* Adds `x.com` as a possible domain for the Twitter validation in our first time configuration social profiles settings.
 * Fixes a bug where the `Or go to your SEO dashboard` link in the final step of our first time configuration would not be focusable using tab.

 #### Other